 - Webhooks are delivered via Laravel’s queue system as background jobs

-- If your endpoint returns a non-2xx status or times out, the job throws an exception and Laravel’s queue retries it based on your queue configuration
+exo.webhook.timeout(30 seconds by default) - If your endpoint returns a non-2xx status or times out, Exo retries based on

 - Inactive subscriptions (